-If enabled, the Watchdog Timer will be cleared but keeps running, the $\overline{\text{TO}}$ bit (STATUS<4>) is set, the $\overline{\text{PD}}$ bit (STATUS<3>) is cleared and the oscillator driver is turned off.
+If enabled, the Watchdog Timer will be cleared but keeps running, the TO bit (STATUS<4>) is set, the PD bit (STATUS<3>) is cleared and the oscillator driver is turned off.
 The I/O ports maintain the status they had before the SLEEP instruction was executed (driving high, driving low or high-impedance).

-Note: A Reset generated by a WDT time-out does not drive the MCLR pin low.
+Note: A device Reset generated by a WDT time-will not drive the MCLR pin low.

-For lowest current consumption while powered down, the T0CKI input should be at VDD or VSS and the (GP3/RB3)/MCLR/VPP pin must be at a logic high level if MCLR is enabled.
+For lowest current consumption while powered down, all input pins should be at VDD or VSs and (GP3/RB3)/MCLR/VPP pin must be at a logic high level if MCLR is enabled.

-7.9.2 WAKE-UP FROM SLEEP
+10.9.2 WAKE-UP FROM SLEEP RESET